asmysr/ga-playground/README.md

 ## How-To

+- Build, Test, Deploy.
-- to be updated.
+- More scenarios need to be discovered: https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows

 ## Findings

-- to be updated.
+- What happens after commits can be automated with "Events", this triggers a workflow, it can be at the scheduled time or when an event outside of GitHub occurs.

 ## Pros & Cons